ipspace/netlab/docs/caveats.md

 * VyOS configuration template configures BFD timers only at the global level
 * Multi-topology IS-IS (assumed by the [IS-IS configuration module](module-isis)) cannot be configured with VyOS IS-IS CLI ([bug report](https://vyos.dev/T6332)).
+* VyOS containers need host kernel modules for VRFs, MPLS, and VXLAN forwarding.
+If your Ubuntu distribution does not include the MPLS drivers, try installing them with `sudo apt install linux-generic`.
+You cannot load kernel modules in GitHub containers; VRF, MPLS, and VXLAN modules are thus not working in that environment.